staslebedenko/AzureServerlessWorkshopUA/README.md

 # AzureServerlessWorkshopUA (level 200)
 Azure Serverless workshop steps description.
 Community version of workshop that was run at Lviv and Odesa Microsoft .NET User Groups.
+The goal is to migrate and build Azure Serverless solution.
+Full code examples and slides will be published later.

 ## Steps
 1. Prepare .NET Core Web API for migration to Azure Function app.